If You Have Osteoarthritis, Here’s How to Give Your Cartilage the Best Chance to Heal

 - Joint deformity

-- Being overweight: Excess weight puts pressure on joints and causes systemic inflammation, which increases joint pain
+- Excess body weight: Excess weight puts pressure on joints and causes systemic inflammation, which increases joint damage and pain.

 - Muscle weakness or joint laxity: These factors can make joints unstable and misaligned, putting strain on joint tissues